At Wibsey Primary School we regard the safeguarding of children to be of great importance.

 What is Safeguarding?

 At Wibsey Primary School we consider the safeguarding of children to be our most important priority.
 Children need to feel safe, cared for and valued in order to learn and thrive.
-In our school we follow the guidance set out in ‘Keeping Children Safe in Education’ 2019 which states that schools must ensure they:
+In our school we follow the guidance set out in ‘Keeping Children Safe in Education’ which is organised into 5 parts:

 To ensure the above guidelines are followed we take action to enable all children to have the best outcomes through our safeguarding measures regardless of their age, culture, physical needs, gender, language, racial origin, religious beliefs and sexual identity.
 In order to do this, we have clear procedures in place to ensure that disclosures or allegations are taken seriously, recorded correctly and investigated.